dreamingechoes/shoegaze.pw/README.md

 ## Usage

-To use this editor, first you have to install **Middleman** in order to be able to initialize a server.
+To use this example, first you have to install **Middleman** in order to be able to initialize a server.
 Just follow the instructions provided [here](https://middlemanapp.com/basics/install/).

 Then, you're ready to go, simply execute this on your terminal: